Yatir-Solan/Bacteria_Tree_of_life/README.md

 <strong>Disclaimers:</strong>

 Rather than, a given product, the purpose of the scripts given is to demonstrate the project.
-Therefore, the code for all of the above is heavily environment-dependent, as the ones of you who dive into it, probably saw.
+Therefore, and to keep things focused, even though the code for all of the above is heavily environment-dependent, many supporting features which are crucial for a complete run, still are excluded.
 In addition, some files, e.g., HMM files, hmmsearch files, and of course the huge FASTA files are excluded due to memory reasons.
 Having said that, I would love to assist anyone interested, please feel free to reach out if you wish.